hoangv11/hoangv11.github.io/essays/design-patterns.md

 In this way, the question “What are design patterns?” is answered as naturally as stepping through a well-structured street plan: They are the foundational blueprints guiding how we build and maintain our digital worlds.
 And as for how I’ve used them—much like a careful planner choosing a suitable layout for new districts—I’ve applied patterns like Strategy and Singleton (among others) to navigate complexity, foster flexibility, and ensure the longevity of the software systems I help create.

+This essay was fixed up with chatgpt to fix grammar and strcuture.